 The braces increase the stiffness of an elevated pile foundation and can be effective at reducing the lateral forces on a home.
 While knee braces do not stiffen a foundation as much as diagonal bracing, they do offer some advantages over diagonal braces.
-For example, knee braces present lessobstructiontowavesanddebris, are shorter than diagonal braces, and are usually designed for both tension and compression loads.
+For example, knee braces present less obstruction to waves and debris, are shorter than diagonal braces, and are usually designed for both tension and compression loads.
 Unlike diagonal braces, knew braces do not reduce bending stresses within the piles (in fact, knee braces can actually increase building stresses) and will not reduce the diameter of the piles required to resist lateral loads.
 The entire load path into and through the knee braced must be designed with sufficient capacity.
-The connections at each end of each knee brace.
-The brace itself must have a sufficient cross-sectional area to resist compression and tensile loads, see Figure6-15.
+The connections at each end of each knee brace must possess sufficient capacity to handle both tension and compression and to resist vertical loads in the brace.
+The brace itself must have a sufficient cross-sectional area to resist compression and tensile loads.